-After the COVID19 lock-down and challenging trading environment for the Club in 2020 and 2021, the Club undertaken a strong recovery in 2022 / 2023 by focusing on its core activities of hospitality and gaming for its members and guests.
-The recovery is based on the Directors and management being focused on the key performance indicators which have been put in place to monitor and review the Club trading activities.
+The Club has achieved a solid financial result for 30 June 2024 with surplus before tax of \$1.9 million, compared to \$2.04 million in 2023.
+While the impact of higher cost of living on members and guests, the Club has managed to generate a strong financial result by focusing on its core activities of hospitality and gaming for its members and guests.
+The key to the strong financial result, is the Directors and management focus on the key performance indicators which have been put in place to monitor and review the Club trading activities.

-The Club anticipates the trading environment will have its challenges in 2023 / 2024 due to the impact of higher inflation and higher interest rates on disposable incomes of our members and guests.
-However, the club continues to maintain its operating budgets and cash flows which are reviewed and amended monthly.
-While there may be inconsistencies in trade, these fluctuations are being managed as best as possible by making changes to operations of the Club where there are indications that change is required.
+While the Club anticipates a challenging trading environment in the coming 12 months with persistent higher inflation and interest rates which is expected impact on the disposable incomes of many of our members and guests.
+The club continues to manage its operating budgets and cash flows which are reviewed and amended monthly.
+While management notes that there will be inconsistencies in trade, these fluctuations are managed by making changes in operations as required to ensure the Club remains profitable.